Information about ECT

 - You may take longer to recover.

-eating or drinking enough, you may become physically ill or
+enough, you may become physically ill or die.

-your depression is severe and has not been helped by other
+severe and has not been helped by other treatments.

 Q What about driving?

 Most people who are ill enough to require to ECT will be unfit